 Net Position

 Governmental Activities

-Governmental activities increased the RCRRA's net position by \$7,279,022.
-This increase is due to the increase in tax revenue and operating grants.
+Governmental activities increased the RCRRA's net position by \$10,372,647.
+This increase is due to a combination of the increase in tax revenue, fees, fines, charges and other, capital grants and contributions, and investment earnings.